 Steve.
 He's pretty much a stereotypical horny teenage virgin nerd, whose Flanderization in the last season has him often acting like an obnoxious brat to his parents.
 His behavior in "News Glance with Genevieve Vavance" as listed above doesn't help.

 Jeff, aka Hayley's on and off again boyfriend and then husband.
 He's a lazy stoner who has never amounted to anything in his life and likely never will.
+While he is admittedly much nicer than Hayley, he makes up for it with jaw-dropping stupidity.

 Debbie.
 She was originally pretty popular for being a quirky goth and very different from all the love interests Steve has ever had.
 The problem was, every episode about her after her introduction was them repeatedly breaking up for whatever reason.
 Coupled with her miniscule developent, she became a source of annoyance with many.